My Miscarriage: The Story of Baby Sam

 2) It wasn't my fault, that these things happen to a lot of women, that I shouldn't feel it was my fault.

 That doesn't mean that I was over it.
-A few months after the miscarriage, I was in church and 2 women got up and sang a song about being able to see our loved ones in Heaven one day, and I tore out of the church sanctuary and into the ladies room as fast as I could go with tears streaming down my face.
+A few months after the miscarriage, I was in church, and two women got up and sang a song about being able to see our loved ones in Heaven one day, and I tore out of the church sanctuary and into the ladies room as fast as I could go with tears streaming down my face.

 I am married now to a wonderful man who would have held me all night long that night and probably cried with me.
 If he gets to Heaven first, I am sure he will give Baby Sam a huge hug, until I can get there and do it myself.